Forward QQ Mail to Phone Call Notifications with Echobell

 • Action: Forward to your Echobell channel email address

-When forwarding is enabled for the first time, QQ Mail sends a verification email.
-In Echobell, open that notification and use the top-right link to view the full email body, then click the verification link inside to activate forwarding.
+First-time verification: When you enable forwarding, QQ Mail sends a verification email.
+Open that notification in Echobell, tap the top-right link to view the full email body, then click the verification link inside to activate forwarding.

-Use this only as a backup layer when QQ Mail rules cannot fully express your logic.
+Use Conditions as a secondary filter when QQ Mail rules cannot express the logic you need.

 from == "billing@company.com"